 Introduction

-We have two reasons which motivated us to develop an automated system for soccer match summarization.
+Sports, especially football, as become a great attraction for everybody.
+However, the amount of matches and videos has grown enormously.
+This is the main drive for developing this project, which aims to develop an automated system for matches summarization, with special focus on football.
+The project has two targets:

 First, for individuals; most people cannot watch all matches which are played at the same time within different time zones because of lack of time.

-Second, for professionals; coaches need to view the highlighted events to truly developing plans and to evaluate their team players.
+Second, for professionals; coaches need to view the highlighted events to critically developing plans and to evaluate their team players.
 From this point we concluded the importance of our proposed program to put a solution for the mentioned problem.

 Problem Definition

-Summarization process is an essential part in several applications such as (Information retrieval, video retrieval, speech retrieval … etc), we need to retrieve only an important data from a whole one.
+Summarization process is an essential part in several applications such as (Information retrieval, video retrieval, speech retrieval … etc), where focus is aimed at important data to select from a large corpus.
 This field is undergoing rapid change, as computers are now prevalent in virtually every application, from games for children through the most sophisticated planning tools for governments and multinational firms.

-Suppose that we have a soccer match and we need to summarize it by using a computer-based application, our concern here is to extract the most exciting events in the soccer game such as goal and goal attempts using our proposed application afterwards output those events into summarized video.
+Suppose that we have a soccer match and we need to summarize it by using a computer-based application, the main concern here is to extract the most exciting events in the soccer game such as goal and goal attempts using the proposed application to output those events into the video summary.

 Scope of Work